Are you trying to pay off your unnecessary debt? It is not the walk in the park that news stories make it out to be.

-I’ve written before how I completely derailed my get out of debt train at one point.
+I once completely derailed my get out of debt train to the point where I added $839 in monthly debt payments in the span of about four months.
 It was silly of me and could have been avoided.
-In my experience, most credit card debt can be avoided.
+In my experience, a lot of debt can be avoided.

-Based on the items we purchased that I listed above, you can probably guess who the culprit of most of this was (me!).
+Based on the items we purchased, you can probably guess who the culprit of most of this was (spoiler alert—it was me!).

-Here are the five quickest ways you can go back into debt.
+Here are the five quickest ways you can go into more debt.

 Not Looking at Your Finances Enough

 Whenever you neglect something, you tend to lose track of it.
 If you don’t tend to your relationships, you can grow apart.
-Not watching your food intake can make your weight get away from you (or add to you!).
+Not watching your food intake can make you gain weight.

 Finances are the same way.
 If you don’t spend enough time with them, it makes it hard to keep track of what you’ve spent.